McCReuben/PowerShell_Git_Aliases/README.md

-# Git Aliases for PowerShell, copy into your $profile
+# Git Aliases for PowerShell

+To use, copy into your $profile